5 Features Every Tech-driven Fleet Management System Must Have

 Challenges of fleet management

 Due to the COVID pandemic, fleet managers have faced new challenges related to rising costs and process inefficiency that can be resolved by streamlining and automating fleet management lifecycles.
-As long as the requirement to manage and monitor vehicles remotely has arisen, new cloud-based IoT-powered software solutions are gaining momentum.
+As long as the requirement to manage and monitor vehicles remotely has arisen, new custom IoT software solutions are gaining momentum.